Correspondence-free online human motion retargeting: Experiments

 \paragraph{Data}

 For a fair evaluation of the different methods considered in our comparison, we evaluate all methods on two test sets.
-The first one is a test set of representative naked human body shapes performing the same set of varying long-term motions.
+First, a test set of representative naked human body shapes performing the same set of long-term motions.
 To build this dataset, we consider 4 body shapes created using the SMPL model~\cite{loper2015smpl}, as is commonly done when evaluating human deformation transfer methods~\eg~\cite{regateiro2022temporal}.
-We sample body shapes at $\pm 2$ standard deviations along the first 2 principal components to cover the main variabilities of human body shape.
-Skeleton-based retargeting methods~\eg~\cite{villegas21} commonly evaluate on the Mixamo dataset~\footnote{https://www.mixamo.com}.
+We sample body shapes at $\pm 2$ standard deviations along the first 2 principal components to cover the main variabilities of human body shape, namely female, male, skinny and corpulent.
+Skeleton-based retargeting methods~\eg~\cite{villegas21} commonly evaluate on the Mixamo dataset~\footnote[3]{https://www.mixamo.com}.
 Inspired by this, we create and retarget a set of 4 motions to all body shapes using Mixamo to generate corresponding ground truth motions.
-We call this \emph{SMPL test set} in the following.
+We call this \emph{SMPL test set}.
 The second test set considers characters with clothing performing long-term motions.
-This test set allows in particular to evaluate the generalization of different methods to geometric detail in the target shape.
-To generate this test set, we take 4 characters with clothes from CAPE~\cite{ma2020learning} and retarget 3 motions from the Mixamo dataset to each of these models.
-We call this \emph{CAPE test set} in the following.

-Note that for both of SMPL and CAPE test sets, none of the body shapes or motions were observed by any of the methods during training.
+This test set allows to evaluate the generalization of different methods to geometric detail in the target shape.
+To generate this test set, we take 4 characters with tight clothes from CAPE~\cite{ma2020learning}, namely using the outfits called ``short long'', ``short short'', ``long short'' and ``long long'' in CAPE, and retarget 4 motions from the Mixamo dataset to each of these models.
+We call this \emph{CAPE test set}.
+Note that for both of SMPL and CAPE test sets, the 4 motions, namely ``Walking'', ``Jogging'', ``Throw'' and ``Hip Hop Dancing'', are varied in terms of global trajectory and local motions and none of the body shapes or motions were observed by any of the methods during training.
 Furthermore, by using Mixamo to retarget the same motion to different body shapes, ground truth retargeting results are available for quantitative testing.

-We also propose an additional test set which considers raw untracked data acquired using a multi-view camera setup~\cite{marsot22}.
-For this dataset, no ground truth retargeting is available, and we provide qualitative results for our method.
-We call this \emph{multi-view test set} in the following.
+We also use a test set of untracked data acquired using a multi-view camera setup~\cite{marsot22}.
+For this dataset, no ground truth retargeting is available, and we provide qualitative results.
+We call this \emph{multi-view test set}.

 \paragraph{Evaluation metrics}

 The goal is to evaluate the retargeting results in terms of the overall preservation of the motion and the detail-preservation of the target geometry.